gvan-0110/gvan-0110.github.io/site/src/pages/contact.md

   order: 5
 ---

-The contact form on this page uses [Netlify Forms](https://www.netlify.com/docs/form-handling/) to process submissions, and saves them in the connected Netlify account where notifications can optionally be configured.
-Each submission is passed through a spam filter and if flagged, will display a CAPTCHA challenge to the user.
+If you would like to get in touch with me, feel free to submit a contact form below.

+If a message is detected as spam, it may ask you to complete a CAPTCHA challenge to prove you are not a robot.